-Tumbling composter meant for families of 2 to 5 members.
+Tumbling composter meant for businesses and institutions.
 Its tumbling mechanism allows for an easy mix and oxigenation of the material.
 This grants an efficient and odor-free composting process that's cointained on a small space.

 Organic waste such as food scraps and garden waste.
 This includes peels, husks, rinds, raw and cooked food, napkins, coffee filters, egg cartons, leaves and twigs.